chatsagnik/ScAlerts/README.md

 # scalerts
 A Python program that aggregates articles from provided RSS feeds, stores the articles in an SQLite database and creates a .xlsx file with only the latest articles in it.

+# How to run

+## Using `Command Prompt` (For Windows)
+* Add python to your PATH variable
+* Migrate to folder containing the file scalerts.py by using
+> python scalerts.py

 --Technical Details--